This week: Conflict Makes Great CharactersEdited by: LJPC - the tortoise

 Pictures help get the scare-factor across.
 Thanks so much for commenting on my NL!

-BIG BAD WOLF submits "What Happens at the Barracks; Stays" and writes: Watch out for werewolves.
+BIG BAD WOLF Is Thankful submits "What Happens at the Barracks; Stays" and writes: Watch out for werewolves.

 billwilcox writes: I love folklore, especially when it's about your own folks.
 Come on, we've all got horror stories about our families, right?